 A Comprehensive Set of Development Programs for Young Leaders

 - Fellowship Programs – The Fellowship Programs consist of the Policy Fellowship, Health Equity Fellowship, and Legal Fellowship.
 These programs are a year-long, paid training program for young leaders who have completed their undergraduate or graduate degrees.
 Each fellow is assigned to a specific program area and develops expertise under the mentorship of the program director.
-An additional program launched in 2012 is placing six Health Equity Fellows within The California Endowment’s philanthropic programs to address community health disparities in California.
-Basic Qualification: Completed undergraduate degree by the program start date.

-- Summer Associate Program – The Summer Associate Programs consist of the Summer Associate Program and the Legal Summer Associate Program.
+- Summer Associate Programs – The Summer Associate Programs consist of the Summer Associate Program and the Legal Summer Associate Program.
 These programs are an intensive, 10-week paid training program for young leaders who have completed at least their undergraduate degrees.
 Associates take on research and advocacy projects under the direction of a Greenlining staff member.
-Basic Qualification: Completed undergraduate degree by the program start date.

 - Casa Residency – Founded in 1970 by Chicano/Latino students, Casa is a multi-ethnic residential leadership program for students attending UC Berkeley, committed to fostering academic success and cross-racial understanding among participating students.